Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Introduction

 The standard bias expansion has been the subject of several tests in the literature, together with a validation of the coevolution relations mentioned in the previous paragraph.
-As an example, \cite{Saito2014} checked the consistency between the bias parameters fitted from the halo power spectrum and bispectrum (the Fourier transform of the three-point function), using a sample of measurements in different mass bins and at different redshifts, showing an agreement between the two set of bias measurements up to $k\sim0.1\kMpc$.
-The use of an irreducible bias basis, also properly including a higher-derivative correction, was tested in \cite{Angulo2015b}, who showed that with this approach it is possible to extend the validity of the one-loop galaxy bias expansion up to $k\sim0.3\kMpc$ even at $z=0$.
-More recently, \cite{EggScoCro2011} analysed the accuracy of this expansion at fixed cosmology using simulated \gls{hod} catalogs built to mimic the clustering properties of the SDSS Main Galaxy Sample \citep{Strauss2002} and of the BOSS CMASS and LOWZ samples \citep{Eisenstein2011, Dawson2012, Reid2015}.
-The authors focused on the necessity of introducing both a higher-derivative term and a scale-dependent correction to shot-noise, and showed how the majority of the considered samples preferred the latter when cross-correlating the auto galaxy and the cross galaxy-matter power spectrum. \cite{PezCroEgg2108} and \cite{EggemeierEtal2021} extended this analysis to include the determination of the cosmological parameters, and explored the additional constraining power coming from the one-loop galaxy bispectrum.
+As an example, \cite{Saito2014} checked the consistency between the bias parameters fitted from the halo power spectrum and bispectrum (the Fourier transform of the three-point function) using a sample of measurements in different mass bins and at different redshifts, revealing an agreement between the two sets of bias measurements up to $k\sim0.1\kMpc$.
+The use of an irreducible bias basis, and also properly including a higher-derivative correction, was tested in \cite{Angulo2015b}, who showed that with this approach it is possible to extend the validity of the one-loop galaxy bias expansion up to $k\sim0.3\kMpc$ even at $z=0$.
+More recently, \cite{EggScoCro2011} analysed the accuracy of this expansion at fixed cosmology using simulated \gls{hod} catalogues built to mimic the clustering properties of the SDSS Main Galaxy Sample \citep{Strauss2002} and of the BOSS CMASS and LOWZ samples \citep{Eisenstein2011, Dawson2012, Reid2015}.
+The authors focused on the necessity to introduce both a higher-derivative term and a scale-dependent correction to shot noise while analysing the auto galaxy and cross galaxy-matter power spectrum.
+Findings from this study indicate that the standard one-loop bias expansion can be broken on scales $k\sim0.2\kMpc$ unless higher-order stochastic corrections are taken into consideration. \cite{PezCroEgg2108} and \cite{EggemeierEtal2021} extended this analysis to include a determination of the cosmological parameters, and explored the additional constraining power coming from the one-loop galaxy bispectrum.
 These works show how fixing the quadratic tidal bias as a function of the linear bias provides accurate results up to $k\sim0.35\kMpc$ for the galaxy power spectrum.
 A similar analysis was carried out by \cite{Oddo2021}, who assessed the constraining power of the galaxy bispectrum on the cosmological parameters, displaying a consistency up to $k\sim0.3\kMpc$ for the one-loop power spectrum and $k\sim0.09\kMpc$ for the tree-level bispectrum.
 Equivalent analyses in redshift space \citep{Markovic2019, Bose2020, delaBella2020, Gualdi2021, Rizzo2022, NicolaEtal2023arXiv}, or in terms of field-level comparisons \citep{SchmittfullEtal2019}, have also appeared in recent years, leading to compatible scenarios.